laure-sterne/pokenokiJs/README.md

 # Pokenoki

-Born to a fusion between Pokemon and the company which gave me this challenge, Enoki, this project is a website to shuffle Pokenoki cards and
+Pokenoki is born by a fusion between Pokemon and the company which gave me this challenge, Enoki.
+This project is a website to shuffle Pokenoki cards and add them in your deck.
+Do you want to give it a try? 👌

 ## Tech Stack